dam-network/dam-network.github.io/ramon-llull.md

 ---
 layout: page
-title: Ramon Llull Prize in Discrete Mathematics
+title: Ramon Llull Prize
 ---

-The Ramon Llull Prize in Discrete Mathematics is an academic award for outstanding doctoral thesis in Discrete Mathematics.
+The **Ramon Llull Prize in Discrete Mathematics** is an academic award for outstanding doctoral thesis in Discrete Mathematics.
 It is awarded every two years by the Spanish Red de Matemática Discreta y Algorítmica (MDA).
 The prize winner is announced during the biennial edition of the Discrete Mathematics Days (DMD).
 Next edition of DMD will be held in July 3-5 2024 in Alcalá de Henares:

 https://dmd2024.web.uah.es/